marianzburlea/discutie-despre-bune-si-rele/README.md

 What makes someone fail?

+- not on social media
+- spend time on social media

+- not starting
 - you have to do a lot of things, not be baby sitted
+- lipsa de practica a informatiilor descoperite

 - going on holidays
 - not connecting with your clients
 - you are at best a nice to have
 - not enough training
 - not a clear goal and path

 - specatator (audience)